you scooped mouth, scraped tusk until it forgot its elephant, sanded a girl who'd never be allowed to swallow. atop your rafters

 i watch the blood creep in rivulets toward your alabaster hands, and i laugh flame into my candles.

-you want a body? take the slaughterhouse. no magic. just fever. blue fuses sewn to bone, a pandemic of cells, billions of tiny deaths. a human is nothing more than a host; grace, a lung laboring beneath stone. look
+you want a woman? take the slaughterhouse. no magic. just fever. blue fuses sewn to bone, a pandemic of cells, billions of tiny deaths. a human is nothing more than a host; grace, a lung laboring beneath stone. look

-look at her, little man. isn't she the most beautiful thing you've ever seen?
+isn't she the most beautiful thing you've ever seen?